Brewers vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has 77 hits with 19 doubles, three triples, 16 home runs and 28 walks.
-He has driven in 39 runs with 19 stolen bases.
+- Carroll has put up 78 hits with 19 doubles, three triples, 16 home runs and 28 walks.
+He has driven in 40 runs with 19 stolen bases.

-- Carroll has recorded a base hit in four games in a row.
-During his last five outings he is hitting .227 with two doubles, two home runs, a walk and four RBI.
+- Carroll will look for his sixth straight game with a hit in this contest.
+In his last five games he is batting .273 with two doubles, two home runs, a walk and five RBI.

 Carroll Recent Games